Inshanecr/Storm-Breaker/README.md

 ### Update Log:
-- Second(latest) Update in  May 18, 2022
+- Second(latest) Update in  June 13, 2022
 - The overall structure of the tool is programmed from scratch
 - Previous versions bugs fixed
-- Auto Download ngrok
+- Use random Port for localhost
 > We have deleted ngrok in the new version of storm breaker and entrusted the user with run and share the localhost.
-So please note that storm breaker runs a localhost for you and you have to start the ngrok on your intended port yourself.
+So please note that storm breaker runs a localhost for you and you have to start the ssh on your intended port yourself.

 ### Dependencies